sporadicE/PONDER/README.md

 # PONDER
-Water Quality Monitor - University of Surrey EEE3035 - Engineering Professional Studies - Group J Project - 2020/21

-The files in this repository support the development of a water quality data logger, known as PONDER.
-It can measure temperature, TDS, Turbidity, and pH, and report data via bluetooth or GSM/GPRS.

-This project is being developed by a team of eight students from the University of Surrey, as part of the Engineering Professional Studies EEE3035 module.
+This group project was completed in 2021 as part of the EEE3035 Engineering Professional Studies module at the Department of Electrical and Electronic Engineering, University of Surrey.

+PONDER is a remote water quality monitor built to support the UK's Clean Growth Grand Challenge.
+It is capable of autonomously measuring water quality indicators (temperature, TDS, turbidity, pH) and wirelessly reporting data via bluetooth or GSM/GPRS to a mobile Android application.

+The eight group members were: V. Berdnikov-Levitsky, J. Ehuriah, K. Harrison, R. Rafky, P. Sodani, P. Soni,
+M. Taylor, L. Williams